OlivierHK/Alto_UltraP_Mezzanine_V2.0-/README.md

 Updated Mezzanine card V2.0 for Alto_UltraP Board.
 Fitting Xilinx Ultrascale+ VU9p/VU13p, FLGA2104 Package.

+This project is the sole work of the author, developed during his free time, using his personal computer and with his personnal money. ^^

 ## Log
 - Full compatible with V1.0 Mezzanine, and V1.0 Backplane.
 - x2 64-Pins Connan connectors added for better current distribution, and increase signals pins.